open-wc/open-wc/packages/testing-wallaby/README.md

   - guides
 ---

+> **Notice**
+>
+> We have stopped new development of this package.
+>
+> We will continue to support security patches and bug fixes, but we recommend [web test runner](https://modern-web.dev/docs/test-runner/overview/) for testing web component projects.

 # Testing in IDE via Wallaby

 Wallaby.js is a Plugin for your IDE and runs tests in real time while you are typing.